the-kakfa-dude/abides/python3/py_sonar/README.md

   ./clean.sh && ./build.sh && ./sonar-build.sh && ./sonar-run.sh
 ```

-When that finishes, go here in a browser and go look at sonar:
+When that finishes, go here in a browser and go look at
+your quality analysis reports:

   http://localhost:9000/dashboard?id=py_sonar%3Aproject